 Wednesday is no meeting day.
 Our team is geographically scattered from all around bay area.
-We understand if one doesn't want to come into the office every day due to the frustrating over-30-minute commute or one simply prefers to work from home.
-Wednesday is officially free from meetings so that we can work from home without missing anything happening in the office.
+We understand if someone doesn't want to come into the office every day thanks to the frustrating 30-minute commute, or someone simply prefers to work from home.
+Wednesday is officially free from meetings so that we can work from home without missing things happening in the office.
 WFH is

 Monday and Friday have nothing officially special.
 But I do like the pace of our weekdays.
 Tuesdays and Thursdays are small target days, and the rest are relaxing while demanding.
 And I have bi-weekly one-on-one with JR on Thursdays which is not as stressing as it would be on Mondays or Tuesdays.

 Oh and we have war room hour everyday at 1:30pm.
 War room is where we

 shout and fight discuss about undecided pieces of out product which were once noted.
 While the two co-founders and the design team are always on site, anyone can put stuff on the agenda (we keep it in a Google doc), and join the discussion.
 War room decisions usually end up in spec.
 This is super helpful to me because it helps unblock me when I am not sure about something.
 And keeping an agenda is helpful too because we can always go back and see what choices we looked into and what decisions we made.
 I have experienced before when the team did standup meetings everyday but product decisions were made behind the engineer team's back, and when questions piled too much that the team spent a whole day going over only to find out some development work was not in the right direction at all.
 Both situations became frustrating and hurt the team bit by bit.
 So yeah war room is great.